oVirt/ovirt-site/source/feature/detailedhostpmmultipleagents.html.md

 #### Flow

+If no Power Management is defined , the Stop/Start scenarios works without a change.
+For example, the Restart scenario is:

+      Send a Stop command
+       Wait for status 'off'
+         (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
+       Send a Start command
+       Wait for status 'on'
+         (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)

+If a secondary agent is defined
+ Sequential:
+ Send a Stop command to Primary agent

+       Wait for status 'off'
+         (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
+       If Stop failed Send a Stop command to Secondary agent and wait for status 'off' Send a Start command to Primary agent
+       Wait for status 'on'
+         (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)
+       If Start failed Send a Start command to Secondary agent and wait for status 'on'

+Concurrent:

+       Send a Stop command to Primary and Secondary agents Wait for status 'off' on both Primary and Secondary agents (controlled by FenceStopStatusDelayBetweenRetriesInSec,FenceStopStatusRetries configuration values)
+       Send a Start command to Primary and Secondary agents Wait for status 'on' on either  Primary or Secondary agent (controlled by FenceStartStatusDelayBetweenRetriesInSec,FenceStartStatusRetries configuration values)

 ### User Experience

 A new radio button will be added to the Power Management screen that enables selection of Primary/Secondary agents in order to insert agent details and test the agent.